 Centrosolar’s leasing program is a relatively new program available in Arizona, California and New Jersey.
 Announced July 10, 2011, the leasing program was developed in collaboration with Brightgrid http://www.brightgrid.com/, which is another solar leasing company founded in 2009 and serving the California community.

-As you compare different companies, be sure to conduct your own search for local options which could be more specialized to your needs.
+As you compare different companies, be sure to conduct your own search for local options which could be more specialized to your needs, and read our guide to choosing a solar panel installer.
 For quotes specific to your home, many of these companies provide a free, online form for an instant quote.
 Lastly, for a local contractor quote on a personal solar system, use Solar Power Authority’s solar quote tool.